 System Health sensors in the BMC monitor the temperatures and voltage settings of onboard processors and the system in real time via the IPMI interface.
 Whenever the temperature of the CPU or the system exceeds a user-defined threshold, system/CPU cooling fans will be turned on to prevent the CPU or the system from overheating.

-Note: To avoid possible system overheating, please be sure to provide adequate airflow to your system.
+Note: To avoid possible system overheating, please be sure to provide adequate air-

 System Resource Alert